Long: Emotions boil in Phoenix, providing a spark for NASCAR

 So it was understandable why he was upset when he headed to McDowell’s car on pit road.

-This is what NASCAR has sought and tried to foster since the “boys have it” years to now (NASCAR did not call either driver to the hauler Friday).
+This is what NASCAR has sought and tried to foster since the “Boys, have at it” years to now (NASCAR did not call either driver to the hauler Friday).
 Fans complain that drivers are too weary of upsetting sponsors by their actions.
 That mattered little to McDowell or Suarez.

 This is the second time this season that McDowell has angered a fellow Ford driver.